 - Other ideas?
 Let us know what you love with a comment below.

-Tips for making Chicken Salad with Pecans
+Tips for making this Chicken Salad

 This post contains affiliate links, which means if you click on an affiliate link and buy something, we may receive a very small commission.
 It does NOT result in additional charges to you or cost you anything extra.
 Click here for our full privacy and disclosure policy.
 As an Amazon associate we earn from qualifying purchases.